-In bankruptcy, the only time when you will be able to keep a car or other vehicle which is worth more than £1000 with no strings attached is if it is specifically needed for the job that you do and can therefore be described as a tool of your trade.
+BMD Tip: The only time when you will be able to keep a vehicle worth more than £1000 is if it is specifically needed for the job you do or you require it for medical reasons.

-If your vehicle is on finance, the official receiver will normally be happy for you to keep it and continue to pay the finance agreement as long as the equity in the vehicle is less than £1000 and the monthly payments are reasonable.
+If your vehicle is on HP or finance, the official receiver will normally be happy for you to keep it and continue to pay the finance agreement as long as the net value is less than £1000 and the monthly payments are reasonable.

 Take bankruptcy advice